anvith-aki/NPCI_MLOps_DVC-InSession_activity-/Readme.md

 ## Task Overview

-- Set up DVC in your development environment.
+- Log in to your VM from your system, and create a directory inside it to act as remote storage
+- Start a Codespace using this GitHub repository
+- Download and Upload data to codespace using the CDN link.
+- Create a Python virtual environment, and activate it
+- Install required packages: dvc==3.55.2, dvc-ssh==4.1.1, asyncssh==2.18.0
+- Create a python virtual environment, and activate itInitialize a dvc repository to track data files
+- Configure the directory present on your VM as remote storage
-- Track a dataset using DVC.
+- Track the dataset using DVC.
-- Push the dataset to remote storage (Google Drive).
+- Push the dataset to remote storage (VM).
-- Access the dataset in a Google Colab notebook using dvc-python-api.
+- Access the dataset in a Google Colab notebook(dvc-python-api).